nerd-bear/CPP-Win-API-32-MessageBox/README.md

-# Windows API Popup Message Utility
+# Windows API 32 Message Box Utility

-This C++ code provides utility functions for creating popup messages using the Windows API.
+This C++ code provides utility functions for creating message boxes using the Windows API.
 The functions are specifically designed to convert standard C++ strings to wide strings and LPCWSTR, which are then used to display a popup message.
 This utility only works on Windows systems.

 ## Table of Contents